Last updated: December 2022

-- As of December 2014, the most promising area of giving we've found is in developing-world aid (most often focused on health), though we continue to work to expand our scope via the Open Philanthropy Project.
-We feel that providing direct aid to the poor in the developing world is broadly more promising than direct aid to the poor in the developed world (e.g., United States), and that aid has a stronger track record in health than in other areas.
+- The most promising area of giving we've found is in global health and well-being.
+We feel that providing direct aid to the poor in lower-income countries is broadly more promising than direct aid to the poor in high-income countries (e.g., United States), and that aid has a stronger track record in health than in other areas.
+More detail in the links below.